KirwanScott/ST10085400_PROG7312_POE/README.md

 [Explain how the user can interact with and use your app.
 Provide instructions for any user actions, such as logging in, navigating, performing specific tasks, and any relevant features.]

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the project on GitHub.

-2. Create a new branch for your feature or bug fix.

-3. Make your changes and commit them with clear, concise commit messages.

-4. Push your changes to your fork.

-5. Submit a pull request to the original repository, detailing your changes and any relevant information.

 ## references

 WPF C# Professional Modern Flat UI Tutorial - Payload.
 2021.
 Youtube video, added by Payload.
 [Online].
 Available at: [https://youtu.be/PzP8mw7JUzI?si=t1ssKsyHTCbsFg2v](https://youtu.be/PzP8mw7JUzI?si=t1ssKsyHTCbsFg2v) [Accessed 27 September 2023]